prog4biol/pfb2019/problemsets/Python_03_problemset.md

    - use the copy() method:
      - create a list, for exampale: `my_list2 = ['a', 'bb', 'ccc']`
      - make a copy with the copy() method `list_copy2 = my_list2.copy()`
-     - print the orginal list
+     - print the original list
      - alter list_copy2
-     - print the orginal list
+     - print the original list

 10. ADD/COMMIT/PUSH